Schatteneis/speedy-blupi-music-fix/README.md

 # speedy-blupi-music-fix
-fixed speedy blupi midis by changint the beat stop event and removing the bad note on events from some songs
+Edited mid files from speedy blupi to change the Beat Stop event and re-export to use with modern Software Synths